Course Outline

 - Scenario #3Jim spends most of his workday sitting on a stool at the technical workbench.
 The image on this page illustrates how he routinely sits.
 The...

-- Which of the following could be an ergonomic hazard?
+- Which of the following is not considered an ergonomic hazard?

 - The Ergonomics Program